Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 **Prerequisite:** Level 3+ Ranger

 During a Short Rest, you can recover spell slots of a combined level equal to your Wisdom modifier.
 Once you do, you must finish a Long Rest before you can use this feature again.

 ---

+### Planar Wanderer

+**Prerequisite:** Level 9+ Ranger

+Choose one of the following damage types: :dmg-force: Force, :dmg-necrotic: Necrotic, :dmg-psychic: Psychic, or :dmg-radiant: Radiant.
+You gain :dmg-res: Resistance to the chosen damage type.

+***Repeatable.*** You can choose this Aptitude again, choosing different damage type each time.

+---

+### Remove from Existence

+**Prerequisite:** Level 20+ Ranger

+Whenever you hit the target of your *[:spell-level-1: Hunter's Mark]* with a weapon attack or Unarmed Strike, you can immediately end the spell and cause that attack to deal maximum damage instead of rolling.
+If the attack reduces the creature to 50 Hit Points or fewer, it must succeed on a Constitution saving throw against your Spell save DC or it instantly dies.

+---